lubczanska/split/README.md

-### Split - web application for splitting your expenses
+# Split - web application for splitting your expenses

-written using MERN stack
+Build with the MERN stack, Typescript and Tailwind CSS